User Rules of Spinal Flow Yoga

 If you fall off the wagon, get back on the wagon, ASAP.

-Notwithstanding Rule 1, best laid plans often go astray and for some reason people think because they have messed up a day with there exercise, their diet, they’re anything, it’s all over and they give up on whatever they were going for.
-One thing I have noticed is that where I have succeeded, where others failed, with regards to Spinal Flow Yoga, is that if I do have a bad day, I get right back on it.
+Notwithstanding Rule 1, best laid plans often go astray and for some reason people think because they have messed up a day with their exercise, diet, or anything, it’s all over and they then give up on whatever they were going for.
+One thing I have noticed is that where I have succeeded is that if I do have a bad day, I get right back on it, the very next day.
 When I do so, damage to the habit, and my fitness is almost imperceptible.
-It’s not good, and it definitely does not help discipline, but each additional day off the wagon really does cumulatively screw you over, evermore when you try and get started again.
-So if you do miss a day, take quick lesson as to what caused it, and attempt to mitigate that cause for the following day.
-Otherwise don’t beat yourself up for it, rather keep moving forwards.
+Missing one day is not good, and it definitely does not help discipline, but each additional day off the wagon really does screw you over, when you try and get started again.
+So if you do miss a day, learn a quick lesson as to what caused it, and attempt to mitigate that cause for the following day.
+Otherwise don’t beat yourself up for it, and keep moving forwards.

 Don’t train through increasing injurious pain.